JannieI/canvas-workstation-V3/src/app/roadmap.md

     - generalise this: user can record task/actions!!
 For example, add arrow, gray with black border at 45 degrees = recorded and add as a button !!!
     - make icons draggable - like Ubuntu palette on left !
     - relook at toolbar colour
+    - add input elements, ie checkboxes and dropdowns (see MS Ribbon)
     - consider palette per Widget (Jaco)
     - group related things together, see Google
     - if more than 1 widget type has same function, make ONE on palette menu (thus icon is used once), and figure out inside what fn to call depending on type